-Hulstrom K-8 is based on the foundation of excellent instruction, rigorous student academics, and accelerated learning for all, with a focus on 21st Century skills and methodology.
+Hulstrom K-8 is a public school based on the foundation of excellent instruction, rigorous student academics, and accelerated learning for all, with a focus on 21st Century skills and methodology.
 We serve and meet the needs of advanced students, including those identified as gifted and talented, while supporting their unique social-emotional needs in a caring and nurturing environment.

 All potential kindergarten students will go through a screening process held at Hulstrom.
 During the screening process, potential kindergarten students participate in a variety of assessments focused on the ability to understand, use and apply literacy skills, quick understanding of text with a large vocabulary, number sense, the ability to calculate, the ability to solve complex spatial problems, the ability to reason, processing and age appropriate interaction.

 The purpose of the screening is to identify students who demonstrate readiness and need for an advanced academic and/or gifted and talented program.
 The screening results are combined with any additional information provided by the family to create a body of evidence.
 Each potential kindergarten student’s body of evidence is reviewed by a committee, and the committee determines each student’s readiness for Hulstrom K-8.

 Screening will be scheduled by Hulstrom K-8 after the application process begins.
 Kindergarten screening can take anywhere between 45 minutes to 2 hours.
 If your child has an IQ report, it must be submitted prior to scheduling the screening not at the time of or after the screening and can be sent to firstname.lastname@example.org.
 If your child does not have an IQ report, please anticipate 2 hours for the screening.
 An IQ report is not a requirement of the admission process but is highly recommended.

 Your child must be five years old on or before October 1 of the school year he/she will start school.